Eastvale handles 270% more code enforcement cases, nearly eliminating complaints from residents

 The Interim Community Safety Director, Johnny Terfehr, had historical knowledge from previous roles in public service about the value of a digital code enforcement process to centralize and track information.

 With the process improvement, the CES team was able to work on hundreds more cases per year than before, and even better, citizens saw the difference.
-As the level of customer service increased, fewer complaints were submitted to the city council and the city manager about cases being dropped or not being handled.
+As the level of customer service increased, fewer complaints were submitted to the city council and the city manager about cases not being handled.

 When complaints are passed along to the Community Enhancement and Safety department from the city council, staff can now quickly access the file and send along a complete history of their work on the case for the council to share with the resident.
 In the past, paper-based workflows would have meant digging through files to find the relevant documents.
 Similarly, if an enforcement case goes to court, the team can digitally access the necessary files.